donovanjblake/mcmod-manager/README.md

 Override the default mod loader in the config.

-`-d, --download FOLDER`
+`-d, --download`

-Download the files to the given directory.
-Will not delete files already in the directory, but will overwrite files in the directory.

-`--install`
+Download the files without installing them.

+`-i, --install`

 Install the project files into their appropriate directories under the `.minecraft` folder.
 Any existing mods, resource packs, or data packs will be deleted.

 **NOTE:** This does not work with datapacks, as they have to be installed for each world.
+Datapacks are instead placed in `.minecraft/datapacks` to be installed manually be the user.

+`--offline`

+Developer use.
+Validate that all internal enumerations are up to date.

 `--validate`